 Amazon offers affiliate marketing programs to sell all kinds of products, and it’s the largest one.
 To create an affiliate marketing program, you simply have to join an affiliate marketing service and list your products, as well as the percentage you’re offering per sale.

-One caveat of affiliate marketing is that you need to be careful about who you allow to market your products.
-You don’t want scammers or less than scrupulous websites listing your products because customers will not trust your brand anymore.
+One caveat of affiliate marketing is that you need to be careful about who you allow marketing your products.
+You don’t want scammers or less than ethical websites listing your products because customers will not trust your brand anymore.

 Grow Your Business Today

-There are many other tactics to building more visibility online and growing sales from digital marketing.
-If you creating a marketing strategy that hasn't grown your sales in the past, why not get a free e-marketing consultation to see what's possible?
+There are many other tactics to build more visibility online and grow sales from digital marketing.
+If you are creating a marketing strategy that hasn't developed your sales in the past, why not get a free e-marketing consultation to see what's possible?
 It could change things around for your business and help you achieve even more in 2022 and beyond.